penguinbuilds/emgmt/README.md

 Implemented an employee management web app with FastAPI, and an employee's task management CLI with Typer.
 SQLAlchemy was used for ORM, and Alembic was used for DB migration.
-The PostgresSQL database and the FastAPI app are both running on docker containers.
+The PostgresSQL database and the FastAPI app are both running on Docker containers.

 Each employee has an associated department and a list of tasks.